liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/04-installing-liferay-portal-on-tomcat.markdown

 ## Installing Dependencies [](id=installing-liferay-dependencies)

-@product@ depends on many JARs that the @product@ Tomcat bundle includes.
+@product@ depends on many JARs included by @product@ Tomcat bundle.
 Some of the bundle's JARs are not strictly required but can still be useful.
 If you don't have a bundle, download the required JARs from third-parties, as described below.

 1. Create the folder `$TOMCAT_HOME/lib/ext` if it doesn't exist and extract the JARs from the dependencies ZIP to it.
 Here are the JARs:

     - `com.liferay.petra.concurrent.jar`
     - `com.liferay.petra.executor.jar`
     - `com.liferay.petra.function.jar`